chainbills/chainbills/evm/README.md

 # Chainbills - EVM

 Chainbills is a cross-chain payment gateway that allows anyone (hosts) to receive any amount of cryptocurrency from everybody (payers), powered by WormHole.
-ChainBills deducts 2% from all withdrawals for fees and maintenance.
+Chainbills deducts 2% from all withdrawals for fees and maintenance.

 This EVM Environment was generated with Foundry.